4.8 - 5.11 years old

-Children in Kindergarten continue with elements of Montessori learning, in conjunction with a more traditional elementary approach to education.
-In contrast to the Early Program, children in Kindergarten are the same age.
+Kindergarten students at Caedmon experience elements of Montessori learning, in conjunction with a progressive elementary approach to education.
+In contrast to the Early Program and Preschool, children in kindergarten are the same age.

 |Start Time||End Time|

 Kindergarten plays a crucial role in a child's early education and development.
 At Caedmon, kindergarten combines elements of Montessori learning with a progressive elementary approach to education, providing a structured environment where children can interact with their peers, learn to share, take turns, and develop essential social skills.